Data-Driven · Peer-Reviewed · Field-Proven

 |---|---|---|---|

-| Nighttime legibility | Baseline | Variable; may decrease vs. standard | +90% to +267% |
+| Nighttime legibility | Baseline | Adds conspicuity; does not illuminate the legend | Up to +100% |

 | Headlamp dependence | Full | Partial — LEDs add conspicuity, not legend light | None — self-luminous |